Cleaning Effectively for a Healthy School Environment

 - Green Cleaning Pollution Prevention Calculator Exitfrom EPA quantifies the projected environmental benefits of purchasing and using "green" janitorial services and products.
 It is designed to forecast the environmental benefits of reducing chemical use by doing some or all pollution prevention measures typically involved in the routine interior cleaning of an office building.
 This tool also enables users to identify which green cleaning measures will have the greatest impact in reducing their use of hazardous chemicals and in preventing pollution.

-- Protecting Students and Staff with Green Cleaning explains basic green cleaning concepts and offers tips on how to build a green cleaning program.
+- Protecting Students and Staff with Green Cleaning by EPA explains basic green cleaning concepts and offers tips on how to build a green cleaning program.

-- EPA's Environmentally Preferable Purchasing (EPP) website describes the importance of purchasing environmentally preferable products and offers tools for choosing and buying greener products.
-The website includes:
+- Environmentally Preferable Purchasing (EPP) by EPA describes the importance of purchasing environmentally preferable products and offers tools for choosing and buying greener products, including:

 The following links exit the site Exit

-- Cleaning for Healthy Schools Toolkit is an online tool to help schools’ facilities staff find and phase in the use of certified green cleaning products that are proven to work and to save money.
-The toolkit is sponsored by the Collaborative on Green Cleaning in Schools.
+- Cleaning for Healthy Schools Toolkit by the Collaborative on Green Cleaning in Schools is an online tool to help schools’ facilities staff find and phase in the use of certified green cleaning products that are proven to work and to save money.

-- Green Clean Schools from the Healthy Schools Campaign is a multimedia how-to guide to help schools adopt cleaning programs that encourage the use of green products, equipment and practices in schools.
+- Green Clean Schools by the Healthy Schools Campaign is a multimedia how-to guide to help schools adopt cleaning programs that encourage the use of green products, equipment and practices in schools.

 - APPA Custodial Operation Self-Analysis Program (PDF)(15pp, 600K, About PDF)is a self-analysis tool designed to identify many of the variables that influence institutional custodial operations.
 It also establishes standardized benchmarks for the industry.